How to diagnose and fix power window not working

 Most vehicles have a lockout switch on the master switch to prevent passenger windows from opening if the driver locks them out.
 If your passenger windows don’t work, double check to make sure you don’t have the lockout switch turned on.
 If the switch isn’t set to the lockout position, then proceed with the diagnostic steps below.

-The most important concept to keep in mind when diagnosing a power windows don’t work problem is that all the wiring for passenger windows runs through the master switch.
+First: All the wiring for driver’s and passenger’s windows runs through the master switch.
 When passenger windows don’t work, but the driver’s window does, chances are high that you’ve got a bad master switch in the driver’s door or a broken wire in the driver’s door hinge area.

-The second concept you must understand is that a power window motor only has two wires.
-When you operate the down cycle on your power window switch, it provides power and ground to the power window motor.
+Second: Power window motors only have two wires.
+When you operate the down cycle on your power window switch, it provides + power and – ground to the power window motor.
 When you operate the up cycle, the switch reverses the polarity on those same two wires.
+So if the motor works in one direction just fine, but not in the other direction it’s almost NEVER the motor—it’s the switch.

 Power Window goes down but not up